 The good news is they have brought with them all kinds of new food choices to Florida: Italian, German, Thai, Korean, Turkish, Lebanese, Indian, Brazilian, Colombian, and on and on and on.

+And we can't forget New York or Chicago style pizza, Philly Cheesteak, or Reuben Sandwiches.
 I'm getting hungry just thinking about the many choices.

 The bad news is that it's getting harder to find the old Florida restaurants that used to specialize in Southern cooking.

 Southern cooking enjoyed by the early Florida Crackers was influenced by African, English, Scottish, Irish, French, Spanish, and Native American cuisines.

 Some of the foods used in Southern cooking are squash, corn (including grits), black eyed peas, okra, rice, eggplant, sesame, sorghum, and melons.